wagtail-examples/wagtail-wordpress-connector/README.md

 - Images are not yet imported
 - Comments are not yet imported
 - and probably lots more I've not yet thought of 😆

+## Issues

+I am maintaing a list of issues and features in the [issues](https://github.com/wagtail-examples/wagtail-wordpress-connector/issues) section of the repository.

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.